felixvuo/felixvuo.github.io/index.md

 <img width="116" height="121" src="fvuo-face.png" alt="Photo of my face" align="right" />

-# Felix Ulrich-Oltean
-Working on translating Constraint Satisfaction Problems into Boolean SAT formulae with the help of machine learning to choose the best encoding.
+Working on solving Constraint Satisfaction Problems with the help of Machine Learning techniques.

 ## Get in touch